 - Catching a LIVE ball inbounds thrown by your opponent before it touches the ground or back wall.
 The team catching the ball can bring in one more player (up to six) to the game.

-- Causing an opponent to drop a held ball as a result of contact by a thrown LIVE ball.
+- Causing an opponent to drop a held ball as a result of contact by a thrown live ball.
 (Usually occurs when a ball is being used as a shield to block a thrown ball.)
 You may drop intentionally to catch another ball.

-- An opposing player completely stepping out of bounds to avoid getting hit by a LIVE thrown ball.
+- An opposing player stepping out of bounds or across the center-line and making contact with the ground to avoid getting hit by a thrown ball.

-- As soon as a ball hits the floor, ceiling, back wall, side boundary or any item outside the playing field it is a dead ball.
+As soon as a ball hits the floor, ceiling, back wall, side boundary or any item outside the playing field it is a dead ball.
 If a ball hits you then the back wall, the ball is dead upon hitting the wall and you are out.
 If the ball hits the back wall then you, it is a dead ball.

 Game begins by placing the dodgeballs along the center line – three (3) on one side of the center hash and three (3) on the other.
 Players then take a position behind their end line and touching the back wall.
 Following a signal by the official, teams may approach the centerline to retrieve the balls.
 This signal officially starts the contest.
 Teams may only retrieve the three (3) balls to their right of the center hash.
-Once a ball is retrieved it must be taken behind the Attack Line before it can be legally thrown in Pool Play, Overtime and Sudden Death.
-Sliding is not permitted.
+Once a ball is retrieved it must be taken behind the “Attack Line” before it can be thrown.
+Players may not cross the center line during the Opening Rush.
 If at any time you cross the center line and have contact with the ground, you are out.

-Games / Matches
+Games / Matches: